SidneyFC17/fieloelr/doc/FD-ELR Functional Documentation.md

    - Example 1: - Weighted Questions is "false".
 Global Incorrect Weight is -0.01.
 Three attempts allowed per question.
 The member incorrectly answers the first 2 (two) attempts and correctly answers the third one.
 He will have the following partial grades:
     \- 0.01 - 0.01 + 1 = 0.98

    - Example 2: - Weighted Questions is "true".
 Correct Weight is 10.
 Individual Incorrect Weight is 0.5.
-Two attempts allowed per question.
-The member incorrectly answers the first attempt and correctly answers the second one.
-He will have the following partial grades:
-   0.5 + 10 = 10.5
+One attempt allowed per question.
+   If the member incorrectly answers the question, his partial grade equals to 0.5.
+   If he correctly answers the question, his partial grade equals to 10.

 ### Setting the Attempts Allowed per Question
 Here is where the administrator defines how many times the member can answer the question until he gives the right response.
 It may vary from 1 to 10 or be set to Unlimited, which means that the member will be allowed to answer the question indefinetely until he's able to give the right answer.
 :point_right: If more than 10 attempts allowed per question are required, the administrator must go to the classic view of the module.